STEM Incubator Introduction

-- Access to the STEM Lab along with its specialized hardware, software, and other electronic devices.
+- Access to the STEM Lab along with its specialized hardware, software, and electronic devices

-- Faculty and upper-class student mentors to provide guidance on STEM projects, courses, programs, and employment.
+- Faculty and student mentors to provide guidance on projects

-- Experience in computational thinking, an essential skill that adds value to any academic portfolio.
+- Experience in computational problem solving, an essential skill that adds value to any academic portfolio